-French Wine Regions Near Paris (& Best Wine Tours from Paris)
+French Wine Regions Near Paris (+ Best Wine Tours from Paris!)

-Wine Regions Near Paris
+Wine Country Near Paris

 The wine regions of France now produce between 7 and 8 billion bottles of wine per year!
-French wine represents 29.1% of total wine exports worldwide!
+French wine represents 29.1% of total wine exports worldwide.

-Best Wine Tours from Paris
+Best Wine Tours from Paris & Paris Wine Tours Overview

 TOUR NAME